mrmittag/Introduction-to-Programing/README.md

 #####Questions/Research:
 * What do we mean when we say built-in?
-* How many built-ins methods are there for a string in python 3?
+* How many built-in methods are there for a string in python 3?
 * What is your favorite string built-in?

 #####Assignment: